Alfred0622/HypR/README.md

 ## Licence
-The HypR dataset is built upon data from the Librispeech, TED-LIUM, and AISHELL corpus, and we respect the licenses associated with these sources.
-This dataset is freely available for academic purposes, but for commercial use, please consult the original licenses from these datsets.
+HypR is built upon data from the Librispeech, TED-LIUM, and AISHELL corpora, and we respect the licenses associated with these sources.
+HypR is freely available for academic purposes, but please consult the original licenses from these datasets for commercial use.

 ## Citation
 If you find our work useful, please cite our paper: